 Cricut Maker vs Silhouette Cameo Price Comparison

-To clarify the cost, the Cricut Maker: $399 and you can buy one here.
+To clarify the cost, the Cricut Maker: is, at the time of this post $399 and you can buy one here.

-Also, the Silhouette Cameo 4: $299 and you can buy one here (that price is for the base model–the Plus and Pro are going to be $399 and $499, supposedly)
+Also, the Silhouette Cameo 4: is at the time of this post $299 and you can buy one here (that price is for the base model–the Plus and Pro are $399 and $499, supposedly)

 In addition to the cost of the base machines, you’ll also want to add a couple of blades to your tool chest, trust me.
 So, look at the pricing on those before you make your final decision.